jouni/j-elements/docs/pages/theme/index.md

 Lumo custom properties are inconsistently named, making it harder than necessary to remember them or remember where they should be used.

 ### Defining and using icons
+Icons are a fundamental part of theming.
+The current way of defining and using icons involves JavaScript, which is not a natural for designers, and prevents using the icons with standard HTML elements (a custom element is needed to use an icon).

 ## The future